intervene-EU-H2020/prspipe/README.md

 # Testing PRS methods with synthetic data
 In the sections below, we will cover how to run the pipeline on synthetic data.
-This will help you verify your setup is working, and will show the basics of how the pipeline can be used.
+This will help you verify your setup is working, and will show the basics of how the pipeline can be used. **If you're not all that interested, this part can be skipped.**

 ## Test your setup by running pruning & thresholding